minyk/dcos-etcd/README.md

 ## Use pre-built docker image

-* Use `minyk/dcos-etcd:dev` from Docker hub, and marathon.json(frameworks/etcd/docker/marathon.json).
+* Use `minyk/dcos-etcd:v0.1` from Docker hub, and marathon.json(frameworks/etcd/docker/marathon.json).
+ * See also marathon-subgroup.json
 * Dockerfile:
 ```dockerfile
 FROM centos:7.3.1611